Top Places to visit in Pokhara: Overview

-Pokhara, the second largest valley in Nepal, lies in the western region of Nepal.
+Pokhara, the second-largest valley in Nepal, lies in the western region of Nepal.

 Microbuses and local buses also offer their services throughout the day, but I don’t recommend them.
-You can hire a car or jeep from Kathmandu to reach Pokhara, but it can cost you as much as the plane fare (around $120, it can be less expensive if shared in the group).
+You can hire a car or jeep from Kathmandu to reach Pokhara, but it can cost you as much as the plane fare (around $120, it can be less expensive if shared in a group).
 Taking Flight will be a better option instead.
 There are no subway and train services available to date.

 Travelers from India may take a flight to Kathmandu first

 and Pokhara from there.
 If you are planning to reach Pokhara from India by road, you may take either a direct bus from New Delhi to Pokhara or catch a bus from New Delhi to Chitwan and then Pokhara from Chitwan.
-But this long journey will be tiring and a waste of time—but can be done on a tiny budget.
+But this long journey will be tiring and a waste of time—but it can be done on a tiny budget.